 repo corresponds with what you release to production.
 You will find the

-Manage Base Previews link on your
+Manage Base Previews link on the Repository Dashboard.

-From there, select the Preview you want to use as a Base Preview.
+From there, select the preview you want to use as a Base Preview.

-That Preview will be moved to the "Base Preview" section of the Repository Dashboard.
+That preview will be moved to the "Base Preview" section of the Repository Dashboard.